A surface with representable $\text{CH}_{0}$-group but no universal zero-cycle: Introduction

-\begin{theorem} Let $k$ be an algebraically closed field of characteristic $\neq2,$ and let $E$ be an elliptic curve over $k$ with $\End(E)\cong\Z$.
-Set $\Delta:=\Spec k[[t]],$ and fix an algebraic closure $K$ of its function field.
+\begin{theorem} Let $k$ be an algebraically closed field of characteristic $\neq2,$ and let $E$ be an elliptic curve over $k.$ Suppose that either \begin{enumerate}[label=\textup{(\roman*)}]\item $\End(E)\cong\Z,$ or \item $E$ has complex multiplication by the maximal order in one of the Heegner fields $\Q(\sqrt{-c}),$ where $c\in\{1,2,3,11,19,43,67,163\}.$\end{enumerate} Set $\Delta:=\Spec k[[t]],$ and fix an algebraic closure $K$ of its function field.
 Then there exists a regular, flat, projective scheme $\mathcal{S}\to\Delta,$ together with a morphism such that the following properties hold: \begin{enumerate} \item The geometric generic fibre $S_{K}$ is a bielliptic surface of type $2$, and the induced morphism $\phi_{S_{K}}\colon S_{K}\to E\times_{k} K$ coincides with the Albanese fibration of $S_{K}$. \item The special fibre $S_{0}=\sum_{i=1}^{n}R_{i}$ is a reduced simple normal crossings divisor on $\mathcal{S}$ whose dual graph is a chain; that is, each intersection $R_{i}\cap R_{i+1}$ is a smooth irreducible curve, and $R_{i}\cap R_{j}=\varnothing$ whenever $j\notin\{i-1,i,i+1\}$. \item For each $i,$ let $\al_{i}:\Alb(R_{i})\to E$ denote the homomorphism of Albanese varieties induced by the restriction of $\phi_{\mathcal{S}}$ to $R_{i}$.
-Then the sum morphism does not admit a section. \end{enumerate} \end{theorem} As we shall explain, the non-existence of a section in \eqref{it:albanese_S_0} provides the key obstruction to the existence of a universal $0$-cycle on the geometric generic fibre of the family $\mathcal{S}\to\Delta$; see Theorem \ref{thm:obstruction} and Corollary \ref{cor:obstruction}.
-We conclude the introduction with the following application of Theorem \ref{thm:main_result} to the integral Hodge conjecture. \begin{corollary} Let $E$ be a smooth elliptic curve over $\bbC$ with $\End(E)=\Z$.
+Then the sum morphism does not admit a section. \end{enumerate} \end{theorem} Either condition \ref{it:trivial_end} or \ref{it:CM_E} above implies that the sum morphism in \eqref{it:albanese_S_0} admits no section.
+As detailed in $\S$\ref{sec:obstruction}, this constitutes the key obstruction to the existence of a universal $0$-cycle on the geometric generic fibre of $\mathcal{S}\to\Delta$; see Theorem \ref{thm:obstruction} and Corollary \ref{cor:obstruction}.
+We conclude the introduction with the following application of Theorem \ref{thm:main_result} to the integral Hodge conjecture. \begin{corollary} Let $E$ be an elliptic curve over $\bbC$ such that either \ref{it:trivial_end_C} or \ref{it:CM_E_C} holds for $\End(E)$.
 Then there exists a bielliptic surface $S$ of type 2 whose Albanese variety $\Alb(S)$ is isomorphic to $E,$ and for which the integral Hodge conjecture for $1$-cycles on $E\times S$ fails.
-In particular, there exists a non-torsion integral Hodge class in $H^{4}(E\times S,\Z)$ that is not algebraic. \end{corollary} Corollary \ref{cor:integral_Hodge_S} adds a further example to the list of threefolds with torsion canonical bundle for which the integral Hodge conjecture fails for $1$-cycles.
-This should be compared with the counterexamples of Benoist--Ottem \cite{benoist-ottem}, where the obstruction arises from a non-algebraic torsion cohomology class in degree 4.
-In contrast, our construction relies on a different degeneration strategy: rather than degenerating the elliptic curve $E,$ we degenerate the surface $S$.
-This idea is inspired by recent work of the author \cite{Alexandrou,alexandrou2025torsionhigherchowcycles} and by work of Schreieder \cite{Schreieder2025}.
-The paper is organized as follows.
-In $\S \ref{sec:preliminaries}$ we review the necessary background material.
-Section \ref{sec:obstruction} introduces an obstruction to the existence of a universal $0$-cycle on a smooth projective variety $X$ with representable Chow group of $0$-cycles.
-In $\S \ref{sec:degen_bielliptic}$ we prove Theorem \ref{thm:intro_degeneration_S}.
-Finally, $\S \ref{sec:final}$ is devoted to the proofs of our main results, including Theorem \ref{thm:main_result} and Corollary \ref{cor:integral_Hodge_S}.
+In particular, there exists a non-torsion integral Hodge class in $H^{4}(E\times S,\Z)$ that is not algebraic. \end{corollary} The integral Hodge conjecture for threefolds is established in several significant cases.
+In particular, it holds for all threefolds of Kodaira dimension $\kappa=-\infty,$ as well as for threefolds $X$ with $\kappa=0$ and $h^0(X,K_{X})>0$; see \cite{Voisin2006,Totaro2021,Grabowski2004}.
+Corollary \ref{cor:integral_Hodge_S} provides an additional example among threefolds with torsion canonical bundle for which the integral Hodge conjecture fails for $1$-cycles.
+This should be viewed alongside the counterexamples constructed by Benoist and Ottem \cite{benoist-ottem}, where the obstruction stems from a non-algebraic torsion class in degree $4$ cohomology.
+By contrast, our approach employs a different degeneration strategy: instead of degenerating the elliptic curve $E,$ we degenerate the surface $S.$ This perspective is motivated by recent work of the author \cite{Alexandrou, alexandrou2025torsionhigherchowcycles} and by work of Schreieder \cite{Schreieder2025}.